Top Activities in Iceland for Adrenaline Junkies

 Take a snowmobile tour in Iceland.Photo from Snowmobile Tour on Langjokull Glacier with Transfer from Gullfoss Waterfall

-Don’t worry too much if you’ve never been on a snowmobile before, as your experienced and knowledgeable guide will take you through the process step by step, as well as provide you with all necessary safety equipment, including helmets, gloves, and overalls.
+Don’t worry if you’ve never been snowmobiling.
+Book a tour and let experienced guides take you through the process step by step.
+They’ll also provide all the necessary safety equipment, including helmets, gloves, and overalls.

-Snowmobiles are very easy to maneuver, allowing you to cross snowy landscapes and glaciers in a fast and adrenaline-pumping way.
+Snowmobiles are easy to maneuver, allowing you to glide over snowy landscapes and glaciers.
 Most snowmobiling tours in Iceland operate on top of glaciers, so in addition to the action on the snowmobile, you'll also have stunning views over the surrounding area.

 Ice Climbing and Glacier Hiking in Iceland